sarahjburton/MCB185-2022/GUMPY.md

 [https://daringfireball.net/projects/markdown](Markdown)

 Another way to learn Markdown is to compare an HTML or PDF file to its original Markdown plain text source document.
+If you're viewing this document on GitHub, you're viewing it formatted as HTML.
+You can also look at the raw text either on the website or in your forked repo.

 Let's create our first Markdown document in `nano`.